G-Research/astral/README.md

 production) will override the shared values for that type.

 ## Database encryption
-The local database can be encrypted if needed, but requires a bit of setup and careful retention of a master key.
+The local database can be encrypted, if needed, but requires a bit of setup and careful retention of a master key.
 Note that there are performance impacts.

 1. First, create encryption keys for the database: